bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 prevent btcd full nodes from showing the same confirmed transactions as Bitcoin Core, putting users at risk of losing money.

-February saw Eugene Siegel [publish][news288 bccvuln] a vulnerability report he had initially disclosed almost three years previously affecting Bitcoin Core.
-The vulnerability could be used to prevent Bitcoin Core from downloading recent blocks.
-This could be used to prevent a connected LN node from learning about preimages necessary to resolve [HTLCs][topic htlc], potentially leading to loss of money.
+February saw Eugene Siegel [publish][news288 bccvuln] a Bitcoin Core vulnerability report he had initially disclosed almost three years previously.
+The vulnerability could be used to prevent
+Bitcoin Core from downloading recent blocks.
+This could be leveraged to prevent a connected LN node from learning about preimages necessary to resolve [HTLCs][topic htlc], potentially leading to loss of money.